-Bounding box: The border around a block.
-You can click on the squares around the perimeter — called handlers — to move, resize, or scale your content.
+Bounding box: The border around a block that appears when you select it.
+You can click the handlers on this box to move, resize, or scale your content.

-Bubble bar: Available from the editor, the bubble bar gives users quick access to key design and collaboration options like design, slide statuses, slide assignments, comments, reactions, and notes.
+Bubble bar: Available from the editor, the bubble bar gives you quick access to key options and controls like design, slide statuses, slide assignments, comments, and notes.

-Collaborator: A collaborator can create, edit, and share presentations, but can’t access workspace settings or add new members.
-Only Pro workspaces can designate workspace collaborators.
+Collaborator: A collaborator is one of our workspace roles.
+Collaborators can create, edit, and share presentations, but can’t access any workspace settings.
+Only workspaces on our paid plans can designate collaborators.

-Comments: A comment on a presentation slide, or a reply to a top-level comment.
-Comments can be added from the bubble bar.
+Comments: You can comment on a presentation slide or reply to comments from the bubble bar.

-Current slide: The slide displayed in the center of your editor.
-The current slide will always have a blue vertical bar next to it in the slide navigator.
+Current slide: The slide displayed in the center of the editor or player.
+When editing your deck, the current slide is highlighted with a blue bar in the slide navigator.

-Design: Accessible via the bubble bar, the Design panel is where you can edit and customize blocks like text and images.
-If no blocks are selected, you'll see background color options and available presentation styles.
+Design panel: Accessible via the bubble bar, the Design panel is where you can edit and customize blocks like text and images.
+If no blocks are selected, you'll see options for background color, slide styles, and slide numbers.

-Editor: The editor is where you create and collaborate on presentations.
+Editor: The editor is where you create, edit, and collaborate on presentations.

 Editor toolbar: The editor toolbar sits at the top of the editor.
-It lets you insert blocks (e.g., text, images, charts), access the quick menu, view active presentation collaborators, open sharing and presentation options, and access the main menu.
+It’s where you can insert blocks (e.g., text, images, charts), access the quick menu, view active presentation collaborators, open sharing and presentation options, read notifications, track views (in Paid workspaces), start a live session, and access the main menu.